rednafi/rubric/README.md

 * [Mypy](https://github.com/python/mypy) to check the type hints.
 * [Pip-tools](https://github.com/jazzband/pip-tools) to manage the dependencies.

-Following is a list of config files that Rubric is going to add to your directory:
+Following is a list of config files that Rubric is going to add to your target directory:

 ```
 root